smithlabcode/preseq/README.txt

   lc_extrap -o yield_estimates.txt input.bed

+If the input file is in .bam format, use the command:

+  lc_extrap -B -o yield_estimates.txt input.bam

 The yield estimates will appear in yield_estimates.txt, and will be a column of future experiment sizes in TOTAL_READS, a column of the corresponding expected distinct reads in EXPECTED_DISTINCT, followed by